 To determine if a course is remote, hybrid, or in-person use the catalog search tool to narrow results.
 Otherwise, when browsing courses, the section indicates teaching mode:

-This course will be using an active learning method, an instructional strategy reversing the traditional learning environment by supplying instructional content outside of the classroom.
-This will include reading the textbook and completing other assigned activities prior to attending class.
-Class time will be spent clarifying concepts and working in small groups through challenging problems with the support of the professor and peers.
+This course will be held virtually using an active learning method, an instructional strategy reversing the traditional learning environment by supplying instructional content outside of class time.
+This will include reading the textbook and completing problem sets prior to attending class.
+Class time will be spent clarifying concepts and working in small groups through challenging problems with the support of the professor, teaching assistants, and your peers.
 Building positive collaborative working relationships and public speaking skills will be added benefits of this class.

 Format: lecture; This course will employ an active learning method rather than the traditional lecture.
 Please see the course description for details.